 This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

-Need a healthy and delicious lunch?
+Need a delicious, healthy lunch?
 I thought you might!
-This keto avocado egg salad recipe a healthy blend of hard boiled eggs, avocado, and seasonings.
+This avocado egg salad recipe is a healthy blend of hard boiled eggs, avocado, and seasonings.
 You might not think of avocado and egg salad as a combination that goes together, but it totally does!
-I normally make my own avocado oil mayo for classic keto egg salad, but avocado actually makes a creamy swap that’s just as delicious.
+I normally make my own avocado oil mayo for classic egg salad, but for an egg salad without mayo, avocado actually makes a creamy swap that’s just as delicious.

 How To Make Avocado Egg Salad

 - Mash avocado.
-Mash the avocado and lime juice with sea salt, leaving some chunks.
+In a medium to large bowl, use a fork to mash the avocado and lime juice with sea salt, leaving some chunks.

 - Fold in the add-ins.
 Add cilantro, red onion, celery, and jalapenos, and fold until just combined.
 Don’t over mix, so you preserve those avocado chunks!

 - Add eggs.
 Gently fold in hard boiled eggs, mashing the yolks a little.
 Adjust salt and jalapenos to taste.

 - Garnish.
 Especially if you’re serving your egg avocado salad plain, I say garnishes are a must!
 I like to add more egg slices, jalapeno slices, cilantro, and lime slices for squeezing.

 While this salad is best made fresh, you can make it a day or two in advance if needed.
 A better option is to mix up the salad, but don’t add the mashed avocado until right before serving.